scalatra/scalatra-website/guides/helpers.md

 File upload support is included within Scalatra by default by leveraging the Servlet 3.0 API's built-in support for `multipart/form-data` requests.

-1. Extend your application with `FileUploadSupport`:
+First, extend your application with `FileUploadSupport`:

 ```scala
 import org.scalatra.ScalatraServlet